EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Preset sectors are defined in :py:class:`~muse.sectors.PresetSector`.

-The three components, production, consumption, and prices, can be set independantly and not all three need to be set.
+The three components, production, consumption, and prices, can be set independently and not all three need to be set.
 Production and consumption default to zero, and prices default to leaving things unchanged.